How To: Leaf Removal

 Raking is the “easiest” method of lawn clean-up, since all you do is grab it and get to work.
 But it usually doesn’t take long for the blisters to form and your back to start yelling at you, making you wonder…is there a better way of doing this?

-Leaf blowers are the go-to replacement for rakes, and they are very effective at herding your leaves into one spot without much effort.
+Leaf blowers are one replacement for rakes, and they are very effective at herding your leaves into one spot without much effort.
 They’re particularly helpful if you have a final destination to blow your leaves to, like a wooded area or ravine.

 The main struggle with leaf blowers is the noise.
 Gas-powered blowers are loud and might bother your neighbors.
 Many prefer a lightweight, battery-powered leaf blower for less noise, plus the added eco-friendliness!